 - 4. The Central Office Bookkeeping/Office Supervisor will have this responsibility for Central Office goods and services, except that

-- (A). the Executive Director is responsible for IT services, HR services, auditing services, legal services, benefits contracts, insurance contracts, and other specialized professional services contracts authorized by the Board of Directors from time to time;
+- a. the Operations Manager is responsible for IT services, HR Manager responsible for HR services, auditing services, legal services, benefits contracts, insurance contracts, and other specialized professional services contracts authorized by the Board of Directors from time to time;

 - e.
 Upon approval of invoices as set forth above, the following invoices will also require the further review and approval of the Operations Manager when: